Basics on Money Judgments

 - “Levy” or “Execution Levy” is the action taken by the sheriff to collect money owed to the creditor.

 The creditor won the case against the debtor and a judgment was entered in the case.
 Then the creditor docketed the judgment and set up an execution levy by the sheriff.

 How long does a judgment last?

-from the date it was entered.
-It can also be "renewed" if not satisfied (paid) within the 10 years.
-To enforce a judgment that was not paid during the 10 year timeframe, you have to start a new lawsuit before the end of the 10 year period,
+A creditor has ten (10) years from the date the judgment was entered to collect the money owed to them by the debtor.
+A judgment can be "renewed" by the creditor if it is not satisfied (paid) within the 10 years.
+To enforce a judgment that was not paid during the 10-year timeframe, the creditor has to renew the judgment by starting a new lawsuit before the end of the 10 year period,

-.
-A lawsuit is started by serving a Summons and Complaint
+A new lawsuit is started by serving a Summons

 The parties can make an agreement about paying the judgment, including making payments to the creditor over a period of time.
 NOTE:

 The judgment creditor can choose to accept a lesser amount to satisfy the judgment, but does not have to.

 Once the judgment is paid in full, or is paid to the creditor's satisfaction, the next step is to let the court know that the judgment has been paid.
 To do this, the creditor completes a Satisfaction of Judgment